Feeding a family of seven picky people makes me want to scream most days…

 2-3 cloves garlic

-Mirepoix seasoning blend or shredded carrots (either one will work. about 6 oz)
+Mirepoix seasoning blend or shredded carrots plus a little chopped onion (about 6 oz total)

 5 cups water